-Concrete can withstand an incredible amount of force when it is compressed, but doesn’t do as well withstanding tension forces.
+Concrete can withstand an incredible amount of force when it is compressed, but doesn’t do as well when it experiences tension forces.
 Steel reinforcement (rebar) embedded in the concrete helps give it more tensile strength.
 County building codes require two runs of horizontal rebar at the bottom of the footings and one horizontal run within the top 12″ of the stem wall.
 These requirements are very clearly spelled out with some pictures on the county website.
 The three horizontal runs must be connected by L-shaped vertical rebar every 4 feet, alternating direction between the two bottom rows of horizontal rebar.

 One of the more difficult aspects of installing rebar is ensuring that it is embedded inside the concrete (most codes require 3″) as opposed to just lying on top of it or underneath it.
 I will be using small blocks called dobies to hold the rebar up so that when the concrete is poured over it they will stay the required 3″ off the ground.
 The vertical rebar is held upright by tying it to the bottom runs using rebar tie wire.
 To make things easier, I bought a neat little tool for $15 that quickly and neatly twists the tie wires together for you as you pull on the handle.